Ivann-2612/Zavrsni-projekat/README.md

 # Zavrsni-projekat

-Apis used in this project:
+Api used in this project:
-newsapi.org
+#newsapi.org
-cat-fact.herokuapp.com
+#cat-fact.herokuapp.com
-api.spacexdata.com
+#api.spacexdata.com
-forkify-api.herokuapp.com
+#forkify-api.herokuapp.com

 Getting Started with Create React App
 This project was bootstrapped with Create React App.